ickyicky/fasttyper/README.md

 - **top_margin_percentage** - integer, percentage of screen used for top margin, by default 30
 - **left_margin_percentage** - integer, percentage of screen used for left (and right) margin, by default 10
 - **lines_on_screen** - integer, number of lines to display on screen, by default 3

+Also there are keys that override fault parameters for CLI args, like: amount and language will override Your default settings for runner, same goes for punctuation, sentence_mode etc.

 Example config file with all default values in avalibe [here](https://github.com/ickyicky/fasttyper/blob/main/doc/example_config.json).